keithbuhler/keithbuhler.github.io/index.md

 My life mission is to help people of all ages to pursue virtue and wisdom.
 The pursuit of wisdom informs my teaching, coaching, and other activities.

-In my day job, I'm a humanities teacher and academic philosopher with a special interest in virtue ethics.
+In my day job, I'm a headmaster at a [classical Christian school](https://classicalchristian.org/), and academic philosopher with a special interest in virtue ethics.

-I teach online philosophy courses for Asbury University and  dual-credit philosophy courses at a [classical Christian school](https://classicalchristian.org/), (plus other courses as needed, such as: theology, history, Greek language, Spanish, and drama.)

 In other areas of the classical education renewal, I serve as a board member of two other classical schools and recently became an [Alcuin Fellow](http://www.alcuinfellowship.com/) (West Coast chapter).

+When possible, I teach online philosophy courses for Asbury University.

 Virtue is possible but it requires hard work and practice.
 We *all* need to "try on" the practical skills that bring about human flourishing, even if we wobble and sometimes fail.
 These skills include listening well, being proactive, self-discipline, serving others, prayer, and spiritual discipline.